-15 Cultural Protocols to Know Before you Visit Native Homelands in the U.S.
+To Know Before you Visit Native Homelands in the U.S.

 The American Indian Alaska Native Tourism Association (AIANTA), the only national organization dedicated to advancing cultural heritage tourism in Native Nations and communities across the United States, is sharing 15 cultural protocols travelers should know before visiting Native homelands in the U.S. While every tribe and region of Native America is different, follow these general guidelines for visiting Native lands.